HOW SALT WORKS: THE SCIENCE BEHIND SALT

 While rock salt naturally melts and dissolves throughout liquid water, it can’t move as easily through solid ice.
 The colder the ice, the smaller the thin layer of water sitting on top of it is.

 As temperatures get more colder, you may see a reduction in rock salt’s melting speed.
-However, this has caused a misconception that rock salt “doesn’t work” past –9 degrees °C. This is a natural chemical process, rock salt is still effective all the way down to –21 degrees °C it will just be slower due to extreme cold temperatures.
+However, this has caused a misconception that rock salt “doesn’t work” past –9 degrees °C. This is a natural chemical process, rock salt is still effective all the way down to –21 degrees °C it will just be slower due to extremely cold temperatures.

 However, it’s understandable if ice doesn’t melt fast enough it is still a liability to cause accidents.
 That’s why deicing products, like our treated salt, are designed to spread out and melt ice faster.
 Others may prefer to pre-mix their salt with water, creating a brine, and spread that out over the ice instead.